The State of Third-Party Insurance Verification – Research Report

 The combination of these turbulent events – and the systemic issues that were brought to light amidst these events – has impacted insurance premiums and claims, both of which have been steadily increasing for more than a year.

 Aside from the more obvious increases in medical liability premiums due to the pandemic health crisis, we’re seeing additional increases in cybersecurity insurance rates, professional liability rates, and global commercial insurance pricing.

-Along with premiums rising, coverage limits are being reduced.
+Along with premiums increasing, coverage limits are being reduced.
 For many businesses, managing insurance risk was simple – look at your losses from previous years (e.g. lawsuits, claims, and fines), and use those numbers to estimate next year’s loss.
-With premiums rising and coverage dropping on multiple fronts, this practice will no longer accurately predict a business’ potential losses.
+With premiums increasing and coverage decreasing on multiple fronts, this practice may not be able to accurately predict a business’ potential losses.

 What we’re learning now in 2021, as new risks continue to emerge, is that 2020 was not just an anomaly, but rather a pivot point into a new world for risk.
 And while none of this is anyone’s “fault,” it’s up to risk managers, legal teams, and insurance compliance experts to find new ways to protect their businesses.

 You can’t control the weather, crime, civil unrest, or a global pandemic.
 You’ll make sure your insurance coverage is adequate even if it costs more and covers less, but one area you can control, is how exposed you are to other businesses and how well they are protected.
 While third-party insurance verification falls into that category of “good enough as long as my annual losses don’t increase,” it’s actually an area of opportunity for most businesses to avoid unnecessary risk.